Gabrock94/pyaesthetics/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Website Aesthetic Analyzer's documentation!
+Welcome to PrettyWebsite's documentation! - V. 0.0.3
 ======================================================

 .. toctree::